 Could a common gynaecological condition, such as PCOS, be the cause of your pregnancy delay?
 Use our self-assessment tool below to learn more:

 There are a number of treatment options for women with PCOS, and these will depend on the individual circumstances.
 Your fertility specialist will discuss all available options with you including:

 - A change of diet and increased exercise alone could have a significant impact.
 Weight loss helps to balance hormones and restore regular periods in obese women

 - Insulin sensitisers, such as Metformin, reduce the impact of insulin resistance and can also assist in weight loss

 - Ovulation inducing drugs such as Clomiphene (Serophene or Clomid) can stimulate the ovaries

-- If you do not respond to Clomiphene, injectable drugs (FSH) can be used, but these require specialist facilities and close monitoring of the response to avoid severe side effects and multiple pregnancies
+- Injectable drugs (FSH) can also be used, but these require specialist facilities and close monitoring of the response, to avoid severe side effects and multiple pregnancies